menandmice/micetro_docs/guides/user-manual/dns_zones.rst

 .. image:: ../../images/zone-options-windows.png
    :width: 65%

 * **Dynamic zone** (primary): Specifies whether the zone accepts dynamic updates.
-If not selected, any changes to the DNS records within that zone will need to be made manually.
+If selected, clients can use dynamic DNS updates to update their resource records.
 * **Allow insecure updates** (Active Directory): Enable or disable insecure updates for the zone.
 When enabled, any client can update DNS records without authentication, potentially introducing security risks.
-* **Update notifications** (primary, secondary, Acitvie Directory): Specifies which servers should be nortified when changes are made to the zone's DNS records.
+* **Update notifications** (primary, secondary, Active Directory): Specifies which servers should be notified when changes are made to the zone's DNS records.
 * **Zone transfers** (primary, secondary, Active Directory): Controls which servers are allowed to receive zone transfers.
 * **Forward servers** (forward): Specify the servers to which queries should be forwarded.
 * **Primary servers** (stub): Specify the primary servers for the stub zone.